iwanalabs/econagents/docs/source/Overview.rst

     class Speculator(AgentRole):
         role = 1
         name = "Speculator"
-        task_phases = [3, 6, 8]  # Phases where this agent must perform a task
         llm = ChatOpenAI()

     class Developer(AgentRole):
         role = 2
         name = "Developer"
-        task_phases = [2, 6, 7]
         llm = ChatOpenAI(model="gpt-4o")

     class Owner(AgentRole):
         role = 3
         name = "Owner"
-        task_phases = [2, 6, 7]
         llm = ChatOpenAI(model="gpt-4o-mini")

-When you create an agent role, you need to specify the following:

-1. The role id
-2. The name of the role
-3. The task phases where the agent must perform a task
-4. The LLM model to use

-You must also specify prompts for the phases where the agent must perform a task.
+Given that you want your roles to make actions during the game, you need to specify prompts for the phases where the agent must perform a task.

-For example, for a market phase, you might have the following system and user prompts:
+For example, in a game where the market phase is the 6th phase, you might have the following system and user prompts:

 .. code-block:: jinja
     :caption: System prompt for market phase (all_system_phase_6.jinja2)